xdmushui/partner-center-sdk/develop/api-change-log.md

 ### Detail descriptions: Contract changes

 Two new GET and POST Qualifications APIs will be introduced.
-Note that the new APIs will be using **Qualifications**, not **Qualification**.
+The new APIs will be using **Qualifications**, not **Qualification**.
 The APIs will be available for testing in FY21 Q2.

 #### GET Qualifications